piscibus/php-hashtag/README.md

 $hashtags = Extractor::extract($text); // ['English', 'text', 'hashtags']

-// OR use helper function
+// Or you can use the helper function

 $hashtags = extract_hashtags($text); // ['English', 'text', 'hashtags']
 ```